Danube Delta 3 – 10 September 2026

 White pelicans (Daniel Petrescu)

-The visit is timed for a combination of good weather and wetland birds at their most abundant and obvious.
 As well as true wetland birds, the land and wooded areas within the wetlands are rich with rollers, bee-eaters, golden orioles and woodpeckers, the last including black and grey-headed.
 Dragonflies bring hobbies and red-footed falcons in pursuit, and occasionally the vast form of a white-tailed eagle drifts through.

 Much of this needs to be done by boat, or rather boats.
 This holiday is run in collaboration with Ibis Tours who are based in Tulcea, gateway to the delta.
 A delightful 'pontoon' – floating hotel – is our holiday base, usually combined with a hotel in Tulcea.
 The food is very good.
 We will start in Tulcea and then be towed into the delta's core.